ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

    The example uses `jq` as a parser, a third-party tool licensed under the [MIT license](https://stedolan.github.io/jq/download/). `jq` might not come preinstalled on all VPC images available when you create an instance.
 You might need to install `jq` before use or use another parser of your choice.
    {: note}

+#### Retrieving the initialization information
+{: #imd-retrieve-initialization-data}

-1. You can now make an API request to the metadata service to gather the initialization information:
+After you obtained your identity token, you can now make an API request to the metadata service to gather the initialization information:

    ```sh
    curl -X GET "http://api.metadata.cloud.ibm.com/metadata/v1/instance/initialization?version=2024-11-12"\